MPS-Basic/MPS-Basic/CONTRIBUTING.md

 1. Create an issue and assign yourself.
 2. Clone the repository and make your changes.
 3. Create a new branch with the issue number included in the branch name in the format `1-fix-description`.
 4. Submit a pull request.
 Include references to the issue in the pull request description.
+Assign yourself as the assignee.
 5. Your pull request will be reviewed and merged if at least one maintainer approves it.

 ## Guidelines